Marijuana News Today

 That may all change though.
 And if it does, expect to see an explosion in the marijuana stock market.

 McConnell will be attending at least two days of meetings with cannabis-industry executives, small business owners, and advocates in Southern California.
-The trip is likely going to focus on the SAFE Banking Act, which legislates protection for banks that want to get involved with the pot industry.
+The trip is likely going to focus on the Secure And Fair Enforcement Banking Act of 2019 (SAFE Banking Act), which legislates protection for banks that want to get involved with the pot industry.
 (Source: “Mitch McConnell meets with pot execs in California, pitched need for cannabis banking reform,” MarketWatch, October 10, 2019.)

 Remember that cannabis remains prohibited at the federal level in the U.S. and, therefore, any banks that operate across more than one state would be technically in violation of federal law if they handled money from marijuana businesses.